kochoa76/kochoa76.github.io/_posts/2018-10-22-javascript_trip_ups_-_hoisting_and_scope.markdown

        myOtherVar;
        // Uncaught ReferenceError: myOtherVar is not defined `

-As you can see from these examples a variable declared with var is accessible while those declared with const and let are not.
-This is why I thought I could avoid scoping issues by solely utilizing const and let.
+As you can see from these examples a variable declared with `var` is accessible while those declared with `const` and let are not.
+This is why I thought I could avoid scoping issues by solely utilizing `const` and `let`.

 ** Scope Chain**